Anosov contact metrics, Dirichlet optimization and entropy: Introduction

 1cm

 We first discuss the necessary background on contact manifolds and their compatible Riemannian geometry in Section~\ref{s2} and bring the related facts about the geometry and ergodic theory of Anosov systems in Section~\ref{s3}.
 Section~\ref{s4} will be devoted to the classification of critical contact metrics and giving a complete answer to the Chern-Hamilton question (Theorem~\ref{introclass}) and in Section~\ref{s5}, we explore the relation between Dirichlet energy functional and measure entropy of Reeb flows in the case of Anosov contact manifolds (Theorem~\ref{introinf}).
-In Section~\ref{s6}, we discuss the implications of our work on the curvature realization problems on Anosov contact manifold.
-Finally, in Appendix~\ref{sa} we bring in our expansion uniformization theorem, which is a key ingredient in proving Theorem~\ref{introinf}, but we believe its applications are broader than the results of this paper.
+Finally in Section~\ref{s6}, we discuss the implications of our work on the curvature realization problems on Anosov contact manifold.

 1cm